Whether you qualify for legal aid will depend on:

 - child abduction

-You may also have to provide evidence about your problem, eg in a divorce case, by providing a court order or GP letter showing that you or your child have been a victim of abuse.
+You may also have to provide evidence about your problem, for example in a divorce case by providing a court order or GP letter showing that you or your child have been a victim of abuse.

 Check if you qualify for legal aid to get help with civil cases.